radiantearth/stac-spec/catalog-spec/catalog-spec.md

 #### stac_extensions

 A list of extensions the Catalog implements.
 This does NOT declare the extensions of children or Items.
 The list contains URLs to the JSON Schema files it can be validated against.
 For official [content extensions](../extensions/README.md#list-of-stac-extensions), a "shortcut" can be used.
 This means you can specify the folder name of the extension, for example `single-file-stac` for the Point Cloud extension.
-If the versions of the extension and the catalog diverge, you can specify the URL of the JSON schema file.
+If the versions of the extension and the Catalog diverge, you can specify the URL of the JSON schema file.
 This list must only contain extensions that extend the Catalog itself, see the the 'Scope' column in the list of extensions.

 ### Link Object